 - Dark Cherry – 10 frozen dark cherries, 2 tbsp honey

-- Strawberry Blueberry – 6 fresh strawberries with 1 tbsp honey, then mixed separately, 3/4 c blueberries with 1 tbsp honey
+- Strawberry Blueberry – 6 fresh strawberries with 1 tbsp honey, then mixed separately, 3/4 c blueberries with 1 tbsp honey (see Note below)

 The younger kids were not so impressed with the apple rhubarb, however, my older son and husband really like it.
-The rest have been a hit with everyone (well, except me — no lactose for me.)
+The rest have been a hit with everyone (well, except me — no dairy for me.)

 - Basically, about 1.5 – 2 c of fruit of your choice (I’d be aware of citrus fruit or kiwi as they may curdle the yogurt, however I haven’t tried it….
 I’m tempted to try pineapple yogurt, so I’ll let you know how it works out.)

 - Sweetener options are honey, agave nectar, maple syrup, stevia

 Puree the fruit and sweetener in a blender (I use a hand blender).
 Then add the puree to the yogurt in a large bowl and fold it together until well mixed.